Anand-GitH/em-omc/enterprise-manager/em24ai/em-exadata-mgmt/dbimpactadvisor/dbimpactadvisor.md

     ![AHF Balance Report Summary](images/sampleahfbalancereport3.png " ")

-    With these recommended CPU values for each database, the report shows the exposed and impacted hours after the changes, and you can see that both have been reduced.
+    With these recommended CPU values for each database, the report shows the exposed and impacted hours after the changes, and you can see that both have been reduced for **exa03cdb1db12 & exa03cdb2db12** but increased for **exa03cdb3db12** .
 However, the database workloads are still operating above their guaranteed limits, which means they may continue to compete for additional CPU resources.

     Ideally, the cluster should be allocated more CPUs, or the databases should be moved to a cluster with available capacity.